-Goodbyes are not my thing, I am always positive that I’ll meet everyone in that trip again (I already met one shortly after!) but it is never easy to part ways when you’re starting to get to know each other despite the amount of time spent together.
+Goodbyes are not my thing.
+I am always positive that I’ll meet everyone on that trip again (I already met one shortly after!), but it is never easy to part ways when you’re starting to get to know each other despite the amount of time spent together.

 I think the toughest was to see my roomie Eví go home before me and sleep in an empty room.
 We got along so well!
 Apart from this, the last night with the whole gang of Kerala Blog Express Season 4 was the bomb.
 We had so much fun eating, drinking, and dancing like silly gooses.

 Truthfully, Kerala is amazing, and it was certainly a trip of a lifetime for me, and I’ve done many things I would normally never even dare to do myself.
 Of course, the places we visited and how every one of us was stunned by Kerala’s beauty and how many things we learned from the trip sums up to one great adventure.